+This study, to our knowledge, is the only large scale description of HDEF in the ICU setting.
+We found that HDEF was present in 7.8% of ICU patients who had a TTE during their ICU stay.
+The finding of HDEF was associated with female gender, prior diagnosis of CHF, hypertension, and in patients who were septic.
+Patients with HDEF had increased 28-day mortality compared to those with normal EF as seen on our multivariate regression analysis.

+The exact cause of HDEF in the ICU is not well understood.
+Cardiac function is extremely variable in the setting of critical illness and depends on multiple physiologic determinants.
+Cardiac systolic function is the product of heart rate, preload, afterload, and contractility.
+A patient’s EF may be hyperdynamic in the setting of many types of critical illness due to changes in these basic physiologic parameters.
+In early trauma, HDEF may be present due to low systemic vascular resistance (SVR) from blood loss and elevated adrenergic tone leading to increased heart rate and contractility.

+Per prior data, cardiovascular fitness does not appear to cause HDEF when echocardiograms were performed on professional football players [5].
+Another study suggested that obese patients have a higher chance of increased ejection fraction compared to normal weight patients, although BMI was not included in our analysis [3].

-increased proportion of patients with HDEF were female which has been previously seen although there is no data to explain why gender may play a role in having HDEF [23].
+In our study, an increased proportion of patients with HDEF were, female which has been previously seen although there is no data to explain why gender may play a role in having HDEF [23].

 One of the most surprising associations was the increased presence of ICD9 code for CHF in the HDEF group.
 This association was also seen in the subgroup analysis of the acute HDEF group.
 It is unclear why these patients with increased ejection fraction have a prior diagnosis of CHF.
-Diastolic dysfunction could be playing a would be supported by the more likely finding of hypertension in the HDEF patients.
-Cancer was also found to be more commonly associated with HDEFOur patients with HDEF required a significant increased amount of fluids.
-One study suggested that hypotensive patients with HDEF tended to have a faster pace of weaning from pressors and an increase in the amount of fluid given suggesting hypovolemia as the etiology of HDEF [21].
-However a small study showed that 3 of 4 patients with HDEF on TEE had PCWPs greater than 20 mmHg which would speak against hypovolemia as the cause of hemodynamic instability [22].
+Diastolic dysfunction could be playing a role that would be supported by the more likely finding of hypertension in the HDEF patients.
+Cancer was also found to be more commonly associated with HDEF.

+Our patients with HDEF required a significant increased amount of fluids.
+One study suggested that hypotensive patients with HDEF tended to have a faster pace of weaning from vasopressors and an increase in the amount of fluid given suggesting hypovolemia as the etiology of HDEF [21].
+However a small study showed that 3 of 4 patients with HDEF on TEE had PCWPs greater than 20 mmHg, which would speak against hypovolemia as the cause of hemodynamic instability [22].

-t has been proposed that HDEF may lead to transient development of angina-like chest pain of unclear etiology [14].
+Of note, it has been proposed that HDEF may lead to transient development of angina-like chest pain of unclear etiology [14].
+This may suggest some ischemic component to the mechanics of having HDEF, but this was not able to be determined from our study.